ricardobna/docs/Tutorials/gettingstarted/Step07.rst

 Basic drawing/Drawing on screen
 ===============================

--  It's also possible to have access to a drawable interface using the Display object that represents a pixelated version of the Display
+-  It is also possible to have access to a drawable interface using the Display object that represents a pixelated version of the Display

 .. code:: java